MuchenSun/MuchenSun.github.io/index.md

 <img class="profile-picture" src="msun_small.jpg">

-Hi, I'm currently a graduate student in Mechanical Engineering (with specialization in Robotics) at Northwestern University.
+Hi, I'm currently a graduate student in mechanical engineering (with specialization in robotics) at Northwestern University.

-My current researches focus on combining perception, learning and planning algorithms to enable robots work better in uncertain, dynamic, and safety-critical environments, especially when interacting with human.
+My current researches focus on combining perception, learning and planning algorithms to enable robots work better in uncertain, dynamic, and safety-critical environments.
 I use belief space planning algorithms, optimal control methods, and data-driven methods for dynamic systems to achieve this goal.

 ***